-Here’s a section from the Nature article on the design of the Moderna (mRNA-1273) vaccine, where the authors mention the changes made to spike:
+Here’s a section from the Nature article on the design of the Moderna (mRNA-1273) vaccine, where the authors mention the changes made to spike S proteins:

 I think this means that even if the changes made to the vaccine-encoded spike did make them safe, it would have been by accident.

 I have seen many fact-checkers claim that this “stabilization into the prefusion conformation” renders the vaccine-encoded spike safe.
 However, (1) can we admit that this was not the original purpose of the stabilization?
-Yes, this change may lead to more neutralizing antibodies, and yes, this change means the spike can’t bind to ACE2, and these are good things, but this is not the same as rendering the spike safe.
+Yes, this change may lead to more neutralizing antibodies, and this is good, but this is not the same as rendering the spike safe.
 (2) To my knowledge no studies were actually conducted to show that these changes rendered the spike safe.